-MCMCs were estimated using a burn-in length of $5 \times 10^5$ iterations, with every $2500^{\text{th}}$ sample taken from the next $2.5 \times 10^6$ iterations (i.e., a final sample of length 1000 was taken from the Bayesian posterior).
+MCMCs were estimated using a burn-in length of 5×10^5 iterations, with every 2500^{th} sample taken from the next 2.5x106 iterations (i.e., a final sample of length 1000 was taken from the Bayesian posterior).

-4.2.4 Prior distributions and penalty functions
+Prior distributions and penalty functions 4.2.4

 The assumed prior distributions used in the assessment are given in Table 13.
-The priors for $B_0$ and year class strengths were intended to be relatively uninformed, and had wide bounds.
+The priors for B_0 and year class strengths were intended to be relatively uninformed, and had wide bounds.
 Priors for the trawl fishery selectivity parameters were assumed to be uniform.
-Priors for the trawl survey selectivity parameters were assumed to be uniform.
 Priors for the trawl survey selectivity parameters were assumed to have a normal-by-stdev distribution, with a very tight distribution set for age at full selectivity, but an essentially uniform distribution for parameters aL and aR.
 The prior for the survey q was informative and was estimated using a simple simulation as described in Section 4.1.4 above.